 Key Differences between MT4 and MT5 that matter

-Both Go Markets and Pepperstone have an MT4 add on package to give user extra tools to enhance their user experience.
-The add-on includes some of these features that are built into MT5 (see our table comparison) such as economic calendar.
+Both Go Markets and Pepperstone have an MT4 add on package to give users extra tools to enhance their user experience.
+The add-on includes some of these features that are built into MT5 (see our table comparison) such as the economic calendar.

 Instead, both Go Markets and Pepperstone place a focus on technology that allows for fast execution during trading.
 Faster execution helps manage slippage by reducing the lag time to complete order execution.

 While Go Markets mention they have fast execution, there do not say how they achieve this fast execution.
-Pepperstone on the other hand, are very open about their trading infrastructure.
+Pepperstone, on the other hand, is very open about its trading infrastructure.

-The Pepperstone edge technology brings 10 optical fibre cross-connects directly from the liquidity providers servers to Pepperstone MetaTrader master servers.
-Use of Fibre technology means data will transmit with blazing speeds in a reliable and stable fashion.
+The Pepperstone edge technology brings 10 optical fibre cross-connects directly from the liquidity provider’s servers to Pepperstone MetaTrader master servers.
+The use of Fibre technology means data will transmit with blazing speeds in a reliable and stable fashion.
 Pepperstone’s master servers are just 11km from the New York liquidity centre.
 The short distance means data does not have to travel far to complete your orders.
 These two strategies greatly reduce the risks of slippage when trading.

 Both brokers fall under the Australian Securities and Investment Commission – ASIC Regulation.

-The regulation with ASIC means the broker need to keep your money in a segregated account with a top-tier bank and handles your investments in securely.
+The regulation with ASIC means the broker need to keep your money in a segregated account with a top-tier bank and handle your investments securely.

-FCA regulation will only apply to traders in the UK or Europe.
+FCA regulation will only apply to traders in the UK that are signed up to Pepperstone UK.
 FCA regulations require that leverage be restricted to 30:1 for retail traders. and that the broker provides negative balance protection.
-If you are a high volume trader, Pepperstone may allow you to trade professional trader.
+If you are a high volume trader, Pepperstone may allow you to trade like a professional trader.
 As a professional trader, you can trade with leverage of 500:1 but you won’t receive negative balance protection.

 Both Go Markets and Pepperstone are leaders when it comes to customer service.

-We already spoke about all customers have a ‘dedicated account manager’ however Go Markets have other features that make them one of the best.
+We already spoke about all customers having a ‘dedicated account manager’ however Go Markets have other features that make them one of the best.

-FAQ – Go Markets have a section which will answer common forex and trading questions.
+FAQ – Go Markets have a section that will answer common forex and trading questions.

-Pepperstone has won numerous award for the customer service including best ‘Forex Trading Support’ from UK Forex in 2018 and ‘Çustomer Service from Investment Trends in 2017
+Pepperstone has won numerous awards for customer service, including best ‘Forex Trading Support’ from UK Forex in 2018 and ‘Customer Service from Investment Trends in 2017

 Pepperstone offers a demo account.
 The demo account is much the same as on offer by GO Markets.
 Free 30 day trial with $50,000 of virtual funds.